Net-Advantage/DeveloperFundamentals/src/ConfigurationFundamentals/README.md

 ## Introduction

 Welcome to our video presentation on Application Configuration in .NET 7.0.
 In this presentation, we'll cover the importance of application configuration, setting up the ConfigurationBuilder in a console application, and using appsettings.json and secrets.json files for configuration.
 We will also explore what is know as the Options pattern.
-This pattern helps you to structure you configuration keys and values and makes for a cleaner code outcome.
+This pattern helps you to structure your configuration keys and values and result in cleaner code.

 ## Importance of application configuration